MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

 ## Debug the app

 Since the user is free to type anything into the console window, let's make sure the calculator handles some input as expected.
-Instead of running the program, let's debug it instead, so we can inspect what it's doing in detail, step-by-step.
+Instead of running the program, let's debug it so we can inspect what it's doing in detail, step-by-step.

-### To run the app in the debugger
+### Run the app in the debugger

-1. Set a breakpoint on the `result = c.Calculate(x, oper, y);` line.
+1. In `CalcuatorTutorial.cpp`, set a breakpoint on line: `result = c.Calculate(x, oper, y);`.
 To set the breakpoint, click next to the line in the gray vertical bar along the left edge of the editor window.
 A red dot appears.

    :::image type="content" source="./media/calc-vs2019-set-breakpoint.png" alt-text="Screenshot of the Visual Studio editor.
 A red dot representing a breakpoint appears on the line: result = c.Calculate(x, oper, y).":::

-   Now when we debug the program, it always pauses execution at that line.
+   Now when we debug the program, execution will pause at that line.
 We already have a rough idea that the program works for simple cases.
-Since we don't want to pause execution every time, let's make the breakpoint conditional.
+Since we don't want to pause execution every time we call `Calculate()`, let's make the breakpoint conditional.

-1. Right-click the red dot that represents the breakpoint, and choose **Conditions**.
+1. Right-click the red dot that represents the breakpoint, and select **Conditions**.
 In the edit box for the condition, enter `(y == 0) && (oper == '/')`.
-Choose the **Close** button when you're done to save the breakpoint condition.
+Select the **Close** button when you're done to save the breakpoint condition.

    :::image type="complex" source="./media/calc-vs2019-conditional-breakpoint.png" alt-text="Screenshot of Visual Studio displaying the Breakpoint Settings pop-up."
    The condition for the breakpoint is: y==0 && oper == '/' Is true.